-You might be surprised to know that the LIANZA office consists of only three people.
+You might be surprised to know that the LIANZA Office consists of only three people.

-If you have any questions, need help or simply have a brilliant idea or two –
+Our executive director, communications advisor and office and design manager are a tight team who get things done.
+If you have any questions, need help, or simply have a brilliant idea or two –

 get in touch!